 “People’s happiness in their work is not about gourmet salads or sleeping pods or foosball tables.
 True and abiding happiness in work comes from being deeply engaged in solving a problem with talented people you know are also deeply engaged in solving it, and from knowing that the customer loves the product or service you all have worked so hard to make.”

 We’ve chosen to be as generous as possible when it comes to fully covering our employees’ and their families’ basic needs.
 We offer 100% coverage on monthly healthcare and dental premiums, pay for long-term and short-term disability insurance, and offer a basic life insurance policy.
-We have a modest 401K match and offer an HSA, FSA, and HRA (all the acronyms)!
+We also have a 401K match and a Flexible Spending Plan.

-The money you spend on benefits is part of the compensation puzzle, and what you decide to spend it on reflects your values as a company.
+The money you spend on benefits, perks, and bonuses is a piece of the compensation puzzle, and what you decide to spend it on reflects your values as a company.
 Choose wisely, and you’ll attract candidates who value what you value.

 5. Expect change

-Over time, we gathered more data and have been able to shift that formula to help promote growth in all areas and roles while still maintaining consistency.
-In fact, we’re currently in the middle of another compensation revamp.
+As we’ve gathered more data and grown in company size, we’ve been able to shift our salary matrix to help promote growth in all areas and roles while still maintaining consistency.

 When it comes to compensation, keep an open mind and expect it to evolve.
-And don’t be afraid of soliciting feedback from your team!
-It’s a sensitive topic, but when you encourage transparency and openness, you’ll be more likely to land on a strategy that feels more than fair to everyone.
+If you lead with your values, leverage the data, and share openly with your team, you’ll be more likely to land on a strategy that feels fair and inspiring.